 Dianne Rudo is an infrastructure finance expert with over 30 years of transaction and advisory experience in both developed and emerging markets.
 She was a partner in the corporate finance department at Drexel Burnham Lambert, and Vice President, Project Finance Division of the Export-Import Bank of the United States, which she established.
 Ms. Rudo is a Director on the Board of GuarantCo, which provides local currency guarantees to infrastructure projects in emerging and frontier countries.

 Donna Sims Wilson is the President of Smith Graham & Co.
 Investment Advisors, L.P., a $6 billion investment management firm in its 27th year of operations.
 Mrs. Wilson is responsible for Business Development, Marketing and Client Relations.
 She also works in conjunction with the Chairman and CEO on new product development and short and long-term strategies for the firm.
 She recently expanded the firm’s product offerings into the alternatives space through the acquisition of a residential mortgage whole loan business from a leading real estate equity and debt firm.
 Mrs. Wilson has 30 years of financial services experience, including formerly serving as Executive Vice President of CastleOak Securities, L.P. a leading New York-based boutique investment bank, where she also served on the Management Committee of the firm.
 Previously, she was President of M.R.
 Beal & Company and was a Founder and Managing Director of Loop Capital Markets.
 Mrs. Wilson was a Vice President at Bear Stearns where she sold mortgage-backed securities and started her career as an analyst in corporate finance at Lehman Brothers Kuhn Loeb.
-She currently serves as Chair-Elect of the National Association of Securities Professionals, a trade organization of minorities and women who work on Wall Street.
+She currently serves as Chair of the National Association of Securities Professionals, a trade organization of minorities and women who work on Wall Street.
 She is a member of the Board of Directors of the Greater Houston Partnership and the United Way of Houston.

 Shawn Lytle, NASP Immediate-Past Chair, Deputy Global Head of Macquarie Investment Management President, Delaware FundsSM by Macquarie.

 Guy Logan is Managing Director, Head of Metropolitan Issuers Finance Group, at Citigroup Global Markets Inc. He is responsible for delivering all investment banking services to municipal issuers throughout the United States.
 Prior to joining Citigroup, Guy worked at Moody’s Investors Service, where he analyzed municipal bonds.
 Born and raised in Windsor, Ontario Canada, Guy received both his B.A. in Economics and his M.B.A from Union College.
 Guy is presently a term member of the Union College Board of Trustees and previously served on the College’s President’s Council.
-Guy resides in Duluth, GA with his wife Dr. Pamela Logan and three young children—Gregory, Evelyn and Grant.

 Orim Graves, Executive Director, NASP